MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 - Enter a chart of accounts.
-For information on entering accounts, refer to the General Ledger documentation, or to *Setting up a posting account in Microsoft Dynamics GP* if you’re not using General Ledger.
+For information on entering accounts, refer to the General Ledger documentation, or to *Setting up a posting account in Microsoft Dynamics GP* if you're not using General Ledger.

-- Set up shipping methods if you’ve marked the Use Shipping Method when Selecting Default Tax Schedule option in the Company Setup Options window.
+- Set up shipping methods if you've marked the Use Shipping Method when Selecting Default Tax Schedule option in the Company Setup Options window.
     Taxes are calculated based on the point of exchange, using the shipping method assigned to a transaction to determine the point of exchange.
 Refer